 The McGuire chart below summarizes the DNA results that proved who Claude’s parents were.
 Interestingly, I was able to solve this case without using the precise segment data available at GEDmatch or the other major DNA testing companies.
 J.W. was happy to chat but wasn’t that into the whole genealogy thing.
 A.A. and S.E. did not seem comfortable with the idea of transferring their raw data elsewhere.
 And by the time P.P.’s results came in, the segment data weren’t necessary.

 I still have some unanswered questions about Claude LaCoste.
 One: where was he raised, and by whom?
 I’ve pored through the 1880 census for New Iberia and Lafayette and can’t find him or his mother.
 Two: did he have contact with his father’s family?
 Perhaps the record of his first marriage record that listed him as “fils leg.” meant that he had been formallly acknowledged by his father rather than that he’d been born within a marriage.
+This happens a lot in this day and age, preferably because many couples like to explore the unexplored when it comes to their sexual lives, thus meaning that many children may be born out of wedlock.
+But back then, it was less common and may have come as a surprise to many people if this were to happen.
+Unlike these days, where you can openly discuss using silicone dildos and no one would blink an eye.
 Three: did my grandmother know?
 She was extremely intelligent and not one for polite fictions, and yet she insisted throughout her life that her father was from France.
 On the other hand, she was very young when he died, so everything she knew about him she must have learned from other people.
 No one who remembers my great grandmother LaPerle (Claude’s second wife) believes that she would have lied about Claude’s origins-she was too honest-and she must have known.
 New Iberia is a small town.
 But everyone agrees that LaPerle might not have corrected a story her young daughter invented on her own, because she would have viewed that as gossiping.
 I wonder how Mawmaw reconciled her belief that her father was French with the information on his death certificate.